Oregon v. Mathiason Case Brief

 Rule

 Miranda warnings are required only for custodial interrogation.
-A person is in custody for Miranda purposes when they have been formally arrested or their freedom of movement has been restrained in a significant way—i.e., to a degree akin to formal arrest.
-The fact that questioning occurs at a police station, that the person is a suspect, or that police use deceptive tactics does not, without more, create custody.
+A person is in custody for Miranda purposes if there is a formal arrest or a restraint on freedom of movement of the degree associated with a formal arrest—i.e., if the suspect is deprived of freedom of action in any significant way.
+The mere fact that an interrogation occurs at a police station or that it has inherently coercive aspects does not, without more, establish custody.

 Holding

-No. Mathiason was not in custody during the interview, so Miranda warnings were not required prior to his initial admission.
-The confession was therefore admissible.
+No. Mathiason was not in custody during the initial interview; therefore, Miranda warnings were not required before his initial admission.
+The confession was admissible.

 Reasoning